-The Line Hotel DC is a favorite venue of mine.
+The Line Hotel DC is a favorite venue of mine in the DC area.
 The hotel is a mix of old and new and that contrast provides a wide range of creative opportunities for your wedding photos.
 It’s located in the heart of Washington DC’s Adams Morgan neighborhood.
 It was constructed in 1912 as a neoclassical-style church.
 The vaulted ceilings, intricate designs, and even the pews were carefully considered when repurposing the space into a modern, chic, and sophisticated venue.
 It also has a coffee shop inside (best thing ever).

 - What’s Nearby and Transportation